algorandfoundation/docs/docs/clis/goal/account/info.md

 ```

   -a, --address string     Account address to look up (required)

   -h, --help               help for info

+      --onlyShowAssetIds   Only show ASA IDs and not pull asset metadata

 ```